 How Do I Know Which Tile Cutter I Need?

 Determining what type of tile cutter you need is based on two things.
 First is the type of job you are doing.
 Second is the type of tile you will be using.
 As we mentioned above, manual tile cutters are better for smaller and thinner surfaces like porcelain, ceramic, glass, and mirror.
 They are also better for smaller or more visible jobs where you need to be very precise with your cuts.
 On the other hand, if you are doing a large job with thick granite or marble tiles, you will need a tile saw instead.

 Once you start on a tile job, there are a few basic pieces of information you need before you pick out the best manual cutter.
 You will need to know what type of tile you’re cutting, the size of the tile, and the layout of the space that needs to be covered.

 Knowing the answers to these questions will give you a better idea of the features your tool should have.
 Below, we have outlined some basic functions and features you should keep in mind.

 We hope our review of the 10 best manual tile cutters has helped you figure out which option is best for your next tile job.
 Finding the right tool is not always easy, so a little guidance can go a long way.
 If we had to recommend just one cutter, however, we would have to pick the QEP 10630Q 24-Inch Manual Tile Cutter.
 This is an accurate, versatile option that will score and rip most types of tile with precision and little mess.

 If you are just starting and want something beginner-friendly and cost-efficient, we would pick the VonHaus 24 Inch, Manual Tile Cutter.
 This is a great start-up model that has a lot of benefits including accuracy and durability.
 Either way, we hope this information will lead you to the best fit for your project.

-Note that we also have page where we cover the 5 best tile cutters (not only limited to manual ones).
+Note that we also have page where we cover the five best tile cutters (not only limited to manual ones).
 Feel free to check it out!